Skip to Content

 Where to Stay in Trois-Rivieres

 Staying in Trois-Rivieres is a great place to experience this city in the evening when the tasteful lighting really brings the city to life.
-Gite Loiselle in the city center is one of the best places to stay in Trois-Rivieres.
+Gite Loiselle is in the city center and is one of the best places to stay in Trois-Rivieres.
 It’s just a few minutes from the St. Lawrence River.
 The ideal location of Gite Loiselle makes accessing the great local cafes and restaurants very easy.

 Getting To Quebec City